 The SoundEar 3 Noise Processor mounts on the wall to monitor and record the sound levels.
 The digital display usually shows the current sound level, but this can be switched off or even set to display the time.

 The SE3-320 Noise Processor is part of the SoundEar 3 range of products.
-It is technically identical to the SoundEar 3, but without the display.
+It is technically identical to the SoundEar 3, but without the large green/yellow/red light-up display.

 Its purpose is to continuously monitor the sound levels, recording the sound level for download to a computer via memory stick.
 It can also be linked directly into an existing process control system via the 4-20mA Current Loop or the DC output.